-1 PERIOD, and demand an accounting and payment of all wages due, plus interest and statutory 2 costs as allowed by law.
-3 4 PRAYER FOR RELIEF 5 WHEREFORE, PLAINTIFF prays for a judgment against each Defendant, jointly and severally, as follows: 6 7 1.
-On behalf of the CALIFORNIA CLASS: 8 a.
-That the Court certify the First Cause of Action asserted by the CALIFORNIA 9 CLASS as a class action pursuant to Cal.
+WHEREFORE, PLAINTIFF pray for a judgment against each Defendants, jointly and severally, as follows:

+- 1. On behalf of the CALIFORNIA CLASS: - a.
+That the Court certify the First Cause of Action asserted by the CALIFORNIA CLASS as a class action pursuant to Cal.
 Code of Civ.
-Proc. § 382; 10 b.
-An order temporarily, preliminarily and permanently enjoining and restraining 11 DEFENDANT from engaging in similar unlawful conduct as set forth herein; 12 c.
-An order requiring DEFENDANT to pay all overtime wages and all sums 13 unlawfully withheld from compensation due to PLAINTIFFS and the other 14 members of the CALIFORNIA CLASS; and 15 d.
-Restitutionary disgorgement of DEFENDANT's ill-gotten gains into a fluid fund 16 for restitution of the sums incidental to DEFENDANT's violations due to 17 PLAINTIFF and to the other members of the CALIFORNIA CLASS.
-18 2.
-On behalf of the CALIFORNIA LABOR SUB-CLASS: 19 a.
-That the Court certify the Second, Third, Fourth, Fifth, Sixth, and Seventh Causes 20 of Action asserted by the CALIFORNIA LABOR SUB-CLASS as a class action 21 pursuant to Cal.
+Proc. § 382; - b.
+An order temporarily, preliminarily and permanently enjoining and restraining DEFENDANT from engaging in similar unlawful conduct as set forth herein; - c.
+An order requiring DEFENDANT to pay all wages and all sums unlawfully withheld from compensation due to PLAINTIFF and the other members of the d.
+Restitutionary disgorgement of DEFENDANT's ill-gotten gains into a fluid fund for restitution of the sums incidental to DEFENDANT's violations due to PLAINTIFF and to the other members of the CALIFORNIA CLASS.

+CALIFORNIA CLASS; and

+2. On behalf of the CALIFORNIA LABOR SUB-CLASS:

+- a.
+That the Court certify the Second, Third, Fourth, Fifth, Sixth and Seventh Causes of Action asserted by the CALIFORNIA LABOR SUB-CLASS as a class action pursuant to Cal.
 Code of Civ.
-Proc. § 382; 22 b.
-Compensatory damages, according to proof at trial, including compensatory 23 damages for overtime compensation due to PLAINTIFF and the other members of 24 the CALIFORNIA LABOR SUB-CLASS, during the applicable CALIFORNIA 25 LABOR SUB-CLASS PERIOD plus interest thereon at the statutory rate; 26 c.
-Meal and rest period compensation pursuant to Cal.
+Proc. § 382; - b.
+Compensatory damages, according to proof at trial, including compensatory damages for minimum wages and other compensation due to PLAINTIFF and the other members of the CALIFORNIA LABOR SUB-CLASS, during the applicable CALIFORNIA LABOR SUB-CLASS PERIOD plus interest thereon at the statutory rate; - c.
+The greater of all actual damages or fifty dollars (\$50) for the initial pay period in which a violation occurs and one hundred dollars (\$100) per each member of the CALIFORNIA LABOR SUB-CLASS for each violation in a subsequent pay period, not exceeding an aggregate penalty of four thousand dollars (\$4,000), and an award of costs for violation of Cal.
 Lab.
-Code §§ 226.7, 512 and 27 the applicable IWC Wage Order; 28 d.
-The greater of all actual damages or fifty dollars (\$50) for the initial pay period in

-1 which a violation occurs and one hundred dollars (\$100) per each member of the

-2 CALIFORNIA LABOR SUB-CLASS for each violation in a subsequent pay

-3 period, not exceeding an aggregate penalty of four thousand dollars (\$4,000), and

-4 an award of costs for violation of Cal.
+Code § 226; - d.
+The wages of all terminated employees from the CALIFORNIA LABOR SUB-CLASS as a penalty from the due date thereof at the same rate until paid or until in action therefore is commenced, in accordance with Cal.
 Lab.
-Code § 226

-5 e.
-The wages of all terminated employees from the CALIFORNIA LABOR SUB-

-6 CLASS as a penalty from the due date thereof at the same rate until paid or until

-7 an action therefore is commenced, in accordance with Cal.
+Code § 203; - e.
+Meal and rest period compensation pursuant to Cal.
 Lab.
-Code § 203.
+Code §§ 226.7, 512 and the applicable IWC Wage Order; and, - f.
+The amount of the expenses PLAINTIFF and each member of the CALIFORNIA LABOR SUBCLASS incurred in the course of their job duties, plus interest, and costs of suit.

-8 3.
-Oı n all claims:
+1 3.
+On all claims:

-9 a.
+2 a.
 An award of interest, including prejudgment interest at the legal rate;

-10 b.
-Such other and further relief as the Court deems just and equitable; and
+3 b.
+Such other and further relief as the Court deems just and equitable; and,

-11 c.
-An award of penalties, attorneys' fees and costs of suit, as allowable under the
+4 c.
+An award of penalties, attorneys' fees and cost of suit, as allowable under the law

-12 law, including, but not limited to, pursuant to Labor Code § 218.5, § 226, and/or §
+5 including, but not limited to, pursuant to Labor Code §218.5, §226 and/or §1198.

-13 1194.

-14 DATED: Αι ugust 27, 2018
+6

+7 DATED: May 9 , 2019

-15 ZAKAY LAW GROUP, APLC
+8 ZAKAY LAW GROUP, APLC

+9 ZANAI LAW GROUI, AI LC

+10

+11 By:

+12 Shani O. Zakay

+13 Attorney for Plaintiffs

+14

+15

 16

-17 By:
+17 18

-18 Shani O. Zakay Attorney for PLAINTIFF

-19 ·
+19

 20

 21

 22

 23

 24

 25

 26

 27

 28

+26

+1

+2

-DEMAND FOR A JURY TRIAL PLAINTIFF demands a jury trial on issues triable to a jury.
-DATED: August 27, 2018 ZAKAY LAW GROUP, APLC Shani O. Zakay Attorney for PLAINTIFF
+3 DEMAND FOR A JURY TRIAL

+4 PLAINTIFF demand a jury trial on issues triable to a jury.

+5 DATED: May 9 , 2019

+6 DATED.
+IMay 9 , 2019

+7 ZAKAY LAW GROUP, APLC

+8

+9

+10 By:

+11 Shani O. Zakay

+12 Attorney for Plaintiffs

+13

+14

+15

+16

+17

+18

+19

+20

+21

+22

+23

+2425

+2 5 26

+27

+28